Skip to main content

 • Requires a weight bench and weights

-• Requires a spotter if you are using a barbell
+• Requires a spotter if you’re using a barbell

-• Has a higher risk of injury from using improper form and lifting weight
+• Has a higher risk of injury from using improper form or too much weight

 Deciding between push-ups and bench presses will depend on your goals and fitness level.
 For example, beginners might start with push-ups before progressing to bench presses.
 You can also add both to your routine.